Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 #### Description

-The _TransferProcessStart_ is sent by the provider to indicate the asset transfer has been initiated.
+The _TransferStartMessage_ is sent by the provider to indicate the asset transfer has been initiated.

 #### Notes